PARK RANGER CAREERS, JOB OUTLOOK AND SALARY

 Park Ranger Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for conservation scientists and foresters is $59,060.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for park rangers, as part of the larger category of police and detectives, is $61,600.
+The annual salary for conservation scientists and foresters is $60,610.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-While overall job growth for conservation and forestry technicians is expected to decline though 2022, the BLS predicts state-owned forests will likely see the most growth in employment.
+Overall job growth for police and detectives will be on par with the national average.
+But employment of conservation scientists and foresters is expected to be 6 percent though 2026, adding another 2,100 jobs in that time frame.
+The BLS predicts state-owned forests will likely see the most growth in employment.